East Jaintia Hills district

 East Jaintia Hills district is a district with its headquarters at Khliehriat in Meghalaya state of India.
 The district was carved out of Jaintia Hills district on 31 July 2012.

-Khliehriat and Saipung are the two community and rural development blocks of the district.
+Khliehriat and Saipung are the two community and rural development (C&RD) blocks of the district.

 History

 East Jaintia Hills District was carved out of the erstwhile Jaintia Hills District on 31 July 2012.
-Khliehriat, the district headquarters, was created as an administrative unit on August 14, 1976 and was upgraded to a civil sub division on May 27, 1982 before finally becoming the district headquarters.
+Khliehriat, the district headquarters, was created as an administrative unit on August 14, 1976, and was upgraded to a civil sub division on May 27, 1982, before finally becoming the district headquarters.

 Geography

 The total area of the district is 2115 km2.
-The district comprises 2 community and rural development blocks viz.
-Khliehriat C&RD Block, and Saipung C&RD Block with the following boundaries:
+The district comprises 2 C&RD, viz.
+Khliehriat C&RD block, and Saipung C&RD block with the following boundaries: